-On April 14, 2020, WUSD transitioned to Distance Learning for the remainder of the 2019-20 school year for TK-12th grades.
-Opening Distance Learning had multiple impacts to WUSD.
+On April 14, 2020, WUSD, including WMCHS, transitioned to Distance Learning for the remainder of the 2019-20 school year for TK-12th grades.
+Opening Distance Learning had multiple impacts to WMCHS.
 The expectations of our families was to continue school as usual at home.
 Some families burdened pressures of returning to work with no care for their students because schools were closed.
-At the same time, our WUSD staff were challenged with the very same concerns of caring for their own family needs and how to teach full time to their class of students while trying to understand the impact of COVID-19 in our local community.
+At the same time, our WMCHS staff were challenged with the very same concerns of caring for their own family needs and how to teach full time to their class of students while trying to understand the impact of COVID-19 in our local community.
 Most importantly, the gap of equitable access became exponentially evident as COVID-19 and school closure revealed the amount of students without internet access and without devices.
 We learned more about the conditions of our students' lives at home.
 The basic need for food for our families became a deeper moral commitment to our students and community.
-With all that said, the "distance learning" was not going to be fair or equitable to all our students; therefore, lessons and activities provided during this time of school closure was either supplemental or enrichment activities, not all lessons were tied directly to a standard, as our own staff needed to address their needs at home with their own families and the impact of COVID-19.
+With all that said, the "distance learning" was not going to be fair or equitable to all our students; however, lessons and activities provided during this time of school closure were crafted with the goals of being as close to planned content as possible, while allowing flexibility of time, location, and pace.
 Changes and modifications to how we implemented teaching and learning included:

-- 1) Use of Google Classrooms and other digital resources. - 2) Instructional technology professional development and resources to help with this transition.
+1) Use of Zoom, Canvas, and other digital resources.

+2) Instructional technology professional development and resources to help with this transition.

-- 3) Assistance to families and students with training in how to access lessons. - 4) Continuous outreach to students during the first week, as well as ongoing, of distance learning with emails and phone calls.
+- 3) Assistance to families and students with training in how to access lessons. - 4) Continuous outreach to students during the first week of distance learning with emails and phone calls. - 5) Tracking of student interactions by week.